vv5367/Portfolio/README.md

 # Portfolio Project

-This project showcases my personal portfolio website built using HTML, CSS, and JavaScript.
+This project showcases my personal portfolio website built using HTML and CSS.
 The portfolio highlights my skills, projects, and provides an overview of my background and accomplishments.

 ## Features